longy2k/obsidian-bmo-chatbot/README.md

 - `/maxtokens [VALUE]` - Set max tokens.
 - `/temp [VALUE]` - Change temperature range from 0 to 1.
 - `/ref on | off` - Turn on or off reference current note.
-- `/append` - Append current chat history to current reference note.
+- `/append` - Append current chat history to current active note.
 - `/save` - Save current chat history to a note.
 - `/clear` or `/c` - Clear chat history.